n8n-io/n8n-docs/docs/te2/install.md

 ---
 title: "TE² Installation & Config"
-description: How to install & configure TE² Plugin
+description: In this documentation you will learn how to install and configure the TE² plugin.
+This is done directly in Ephesoft Transact.
 date: "2021-07-05"
 tags:
   - TE²
+  - Table Extraction
   - Plugin
   - Ephesoft
+  - Installation
-  - Table Extraction
+  - Configuration
 ---

 # How to install & configure TE² Plugin